-- Employees shall be able to communicate openly with management regarding working environment without fear of reprisal, intimidation or harassment. - Rights of employees to associate freely, to bargain collectively, and to engage in peaceful assembly in accordance with the laws of individual countries are to be respected.
+- Employees shall be able to communicate openly with management regarding working environment without fear of reprisal, intimidation or harassment. - ■Rights of employees to associate freely, to bargain collectively, to engage in peaceful assembly, and refrain from such activities are to be respected in accordance with the laws of individual countries.